-Consider classic Indian garb.
+Consider classic Indian wedding outfits.

 Men can wear either a long-sleeved tunic (kurti) or a knee-length jacket (called a sherwani) with matching pants.
-Both men and women’s clothes come in dazzling, highly saturated colors with lots of patterns and prints.
-If you live in an area with a large Indian-American population, try a local Indian (or Pakistani or Nepalese) bazaar or market, which will likely also sell clothing.
+Both men and women’s clothes come in dazzling, bright colors with lots of patterns, embellishments, and prints.
+If you live in an area with a large Indian-American population, try a local Indian, Pakistani, or Nepalese market, which will likely sell clothing.
 Whatever you do, don’t nag the bride or the groom about attire!
-Trust us, they’re swamped with other questions, so try to navigate this part on your own or consult with a bridesmaid or other wedding party member if you're genuinely unsure about what to wear.
+Trust us, they’re swamped with other obligations, so try to navigate this part on your own or consult with a bridesmaid or other wedding party member if you're genuinely unsure about what to wear.

 Be respectful by wearing color and covering your head.